Compressive Statistical Learning with Random Feature Moments: A general compression framework for statistical learning

-\item Produce an hypothesis from the sketch using an appropriate learning procedure: $\hat{\hyp} = \Learn(\vy)$. \end{enumerate} Overall, the goal is to design the sketching function $\SketchingOperator(\cdot)$ and the learning procedure $\Learn(\cdot)$ given a learning task (i.e., a loss function) such that the resulting hypothesis $\hat{\hyp}$ has controlled excess risk~\eqref{eq:ControlRiskHyp}.
-(If $\SketchingOperator$ is drawn at random according to some specification, we want \eqref{eq:ControlRiskHyp} to hold with high probablity also with respect to the draw of $\SketchingOperator$.)
-To anticipate, let us mention that learning from a sketch will take the form of a minimization problem $\hat{\hyp} = \arg\min_{\hyp \in \HypClass} f(\vy,\hyp)$ where in a sense $f(\vy,\cdot)$ will play the role of a proxy for the empirical risk $\Risk(\empProb,\cdot)$.
+\item Produce a hypothesis from the sketch using an appropriate learning procedure: $\hat{\hyp} = \Learn(\vy)$. \end{enumerate} Overall, the goal is to design the feature function $\SketchingOperator(\cdot)$ and the learning procedure $\Learn(\cdot)$ given a learning task (i.e., a loss function) such that the resulting hypothesis $\hat{\hyp}$ has controlled excess risk~\eqref{eq:ControlRiskHyp} (if $\SketchingOperator$ is drawn at random according to some specification, we want \eqref{eq:ControlRiskHyp} to hold with high probablity also with respect to the draw of $\SketchingOperator$).
+To anticipate on what will be developed in Section~\ref{sec:explicitriskproxy} (notably Eq.~\eqref{eq:GenericRiskProxy}), let us mention that learning from a sketch will take the form of a minimization problem